kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

 So far it looks that the US and international segment are roughly balanced in its size.
 However, when you look at margins of those segments, taking into account cost of revenues and marketing costs, you will see that while US streaming service has a healthy margin of 37%, a margin of the international streaming segment was only 4% in 2017.
 Good news is that in 2018 we already see higher margins even for the international segment (15%).⠀

 Another point to keep in mind when you are looking at Netlifx P&L is that positive net income does not mean Netflix is already a self-financing business.
 Netflix is still burning billions of cash each year that they need to produce new content and buy licenses.
-It is then amortized, so you do not see it all as cost in 2017.
+Since it is amortized, so you do not see it all as cost in 2017.
 Therefore it needs to borrow billions each year to finance its aggressive growth.⠀

 ## #5 Alphabet (Google)
-An alphabet is a new name (since 2015) for Google and all its projects.
-But do not let it confuse you, Alphabet is still from 99% Google and 86% advertising company. ⠀
+Alphabet is a new name (since 2015) for Google and all its projects.
+But do not let it confuse you, Alphabet is still from 99% old Google and from 86% advertising company.

 <figure>
     <a href="/assets/images/waterfall_income_statement_2017_goog.png">